-- 2.1.7 The Board may consist of no less than two, and up to twelve, directors from time to time designated by the Board or the Applicant's shareholder.
-The identities of all directors are published on the Applicant's website and are available to the public. - 2.1.8 The Board currently consists of five directors, one of which is a Public Director.
-At such time as determined in the discretion of the Board (or at such time as may otherwise be required by applicable law), at least thirty-five percent (35%), but no less than two, of the directors must be Public Directors, as such term is defined from time to time in the rules, regulations, orders, directives or any interpretation thereof promulgated by the FCA or CFTC. - 2.1.9 Each director serves a one year term, and may be reappointed to one or more successive one-year terms.
+- 2.1.7 The Board consists of no less than three, and up to twelve, directors from time to time designated by the Applicant's shareholders for such purpose.
+The identities of all directors are published on the Applicant's website and are available to the public. - 2.1.8 Currently, the Board consists of three directors, one of which is a Public Director, as such term is defined from time to time in the rules, regulations, orders, directives or any interpretation thereof promulgated by the FCA or CFTC.
+Public Directors must be capable of exercising independent judgment to guard against conflicts of interest and assisting the entire Board to carry out their responsibilities more effectively. - 2.1.9 Each director serves a one year term, and may be reappointed to one or more successive one-year terms.
 Directors must be approved by the Applicant's shareholders in order to assume office.
 Any vacancies caused by death, resignation or any other reason may be immediately filled by the Applicant's shareholders without a proposal from the Nomination Committee with any qualified person, who shall hold office for the unexpired term and until his or her successor shall be duly chosen.
 Any director may be removed either for or without cause at any time by the affirmative vote of a majority of the directors or by the affirmative vote of a majority interest of the shareholders entitled to vote, at the annual meeting or at a special meeting called for that purpose.
-Director appointments may be terminated as soon as: